alemqa/AutomationTest/README.md

 Hit enter

 7. Install cypress on your machine
-In  terminal type in: npm install cypress
+In  terminal type in: npm install cypress -g
 Hit enter

 8. Install xpath for cypress